tangfy97/tangfy97.github.io/pages/about.md

 ### My Journey in Academia and Beyond

-After earning my Ph.D., I've moved into the software industry, serving as a consultant.
+After finishing my Ph.D., I've moved into the software industry, serving as a consultant.
+I completed my Ph.D. project as part of a Marie Curie interdisciplinary EU project called Privacy Matters (PriMa).
 My academic background is diverse and interdisciplinary:

 - **Bachelor's, University of Auckland, 2019**: \
 [Adaptive Self-Sufficient Itemset Miner for Transactional Data Streams](/assets/pdf/UOA_thesis.pdf)\